goooooouwa/blog-crawler/README.md

 #### Page class

 A page class represents a webpage which has the following information:
-- either a URL to the next page or the previous page
+- URL to the next or previous page
 - URLs to one or more blog posts

+A page can be a blog index page with a list of posts or a single blog post, with links to the next or previous page.

 Example page class: